KEEN Rising Stars

 KEEN’s Rising Stars show us a variety of ways to make great engineering education happen.
 This is a vastly different experience than what I had with the professors of my youth - and students are better off because of it.

-Let me introduce you to this year’s Rising Stars: The Performer, the Gamer, and the Storyteller.
+It's my pleasure to introduce you to this year’s Rising Stars:

 “The best thing we can do is help students learn without them even realizing it.”